JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 });
 ```

+I'm [told](https://twitter.com/KipEnyan/status/1509913672667340806 "Tweet from KipEnyan") iOS still might not play the video.
+I'm out of ideas.
+If you know how to fix it, please let me know!

 ### Detecting Video Play

 No built-in JavaScript API or Vimeo SDK method exists to check whether the browser considers the page to have a high Media Engagement Index or equivalent.